What happens to my data and access when my Microsoft 365 for business subscription ends?

 At this point, you can't reactivate the subscription.
 However, as a global or billing admin, you can still access the admin center to manage other subscriptions, or to buy new subscriptions to meet your business needs.

 - Adding a new subscription of the same type that has been deleted does not restore the data that was associated with the deleted subscription.

 - If a CSP license is suspended, there is no 30-day Expired stage, and services are disabled immediately.
 Data is deleted after 90 days if the tenant is not reactivated by adding a new license.

 When your trial ends, you can't continue using Microsoft 365 for free.
 You have a few options:

 - Buy Microsoft 365.
 When your trial expires, it moves into the Expired stage, giving you another 30 days (for most trials, in most countries and regions) to purchase Microsoft 365.
 To learn how to convert your trial into a paid subscription, see Buy a subscription from your free trial.

 - Extend your trial.
 Need more time to evaluate Microsoft 365?
 In certain cases, you can extend your trial.

 - Cancel the trial or let it expire.
 If you decide not to buy Microsoft 365, you can let your trial expire or cancel it.
 Back up any data you want to keep.
-Soon after the 30 day Expired stage, your trial account information and data is permanently erased.
+Soon after the 30-day Expired stage, your trial account information and data are permanently erased.